Cold kills 33 more in Europe, dam breaks in Bulgaria

 "There are demolished houses and people in distress," the ministry said in a statement.

-Bulgaria warned neighbouring Greece and Turkey that two other dams were expected to overflow later on Monday.
+Bulgaria warned neighboring Greece and Turkey that two other dams were expected to overflow later on Monday.

 The cold snap has killed hundreds of people in Europe.